Gebre Meskel Lalibela: Biography

 The life of Lalibela is recorded in his hagiography, Gadla Lalibela.
-According to the source, King Lalibela was born in 1162, at a town called Roha (it was later renamed Lalibela after him).
-He was the son of Jan Seyoum, the governor of Bugna in the province of Lasta.
-His mother's name was Kirwerna who was a housemaid in the service of Jan Seyoum.
-When she became pregnant by him, Jan Seyoum became angry and Kirwerna decided to flee to a place called Roha, where she gave birth to Lalibela.
-A swarm of bees was said to have surrounded him at his birth, which his mother took as a sign of his future power.
+According to the source, his parents were Jan Seyoum, the governor of Bugna in the province of Lasta, and Kirwerna, a housemaid in Jan Seyoum's service.
+In 1162 Jan Seyoum was angered when Kirwerna became pregnant by him, and she fled to the town of Roha to give birth.
+A swarm of bees was said to have surrounded the newborn child, which his mother took as a sign of his future power.
 Accordingly he was named "Lalibela", meaning "the bees recognise his sovereignty" in Old Agaw.
-Because of this prophecy, he was eventually forced into exile due to the hostility of his uncle Tatadim and his brother Kedus Harbe, who was rightful sovereign.
-He left for Jerusalem where he remained for many years, upon returning to Ethiopia, he married Meskel Kibra.
-However, as Harbe was intent on killing him, he was again forced to flee from Lasta with his wife.
+Later Roha was renamed Lalibela in the king's honor.
+The prophecy of Lalibela's future greatness aroused the hostility of his uncle Tatadim and his brother Kedus Harbe, who was rightful sovereign.
+Forced into exile, Lalibela spent many years in Jerusalem.
+He returned to Lasta long enough to marry Meskel Kibra, who fled with him after renewed murderous attempts by Harbe.

-Rise to Power
+Rise to power

-Ultimately Lalibela did seize the throne, but it is not known how he was able to achieve this.
-His Gadla does not explain how he rose to power.
-Because Lalibela came to power during his brother's lifetime, Taddesse Tamrat suspects that he took the crown by force of arms.

-According to a chronicle from Gojjam, faced with continued persecution by Harbe, Lalibela allied himself with the Amharas, promising them key positions if he succeeded.
-Delighted with this promise, the Amharas were said to have joined forces with him.
-In response Harbe rallied behind him the seven clans of the Agaw people.
-In the ensuring battle Lalibela was entirely victorious and managed to seized the throne, the chronicle then states that Lalibela had the Agaws exiled from Lasta and allowed the Amhara to settle into the area.
+Lalibela's Gadla does not explain his eventual rise to power.
+The event occurred during Harbe's lifetime, leading Taddesse Tamrat to suspect that Lalibela took the crown by force of arms.
+A chronicle from Gojjam says that Harbe's continued persecution of Lalibela precipitated a battle between the two brothers.
+Lalibela was allied with the Amhara people, who had been promised key court positions if his cause succeeded, while Harbe retained local support, rallying the seven clans of the Agaw people behind him.
+Having won the battle and seized the throne, Lalibela exiled the Agaws from Lasta and allowed the Amhara to settle in their place.
 Hence the Amharic proverb: "Amhara settled, Agaw exiled".
-"This allegedly led him to make Amharic Lessana Negus (language of the king) as well as fill the Amhara nobles in the top positions of his Kingdom."
+Allegedly Amharic was made Lessana Negus (language of the king), and Amhara nobles received their promised offices at court.